Understanding Your Telephone Bill

 - City Sales (depends on the city).
 Cities may elect to tax the telephone bills of city residents.

-Other Local Charges: Customers may subscribe to additional services through their local telephone company such as: Directory Assistance, Operator-Assisted Calls, Various Calling Features such as CallerID and Three-Way Calling, and for non-listed or non-published telephone numbers.
+Customers may subscribe to additional services through their local telephone company such as: Directory Assistance, Operator-Assisted Calls, or various calling features such as CallerID and Three-Way Calling, and for non-listed or non-published telephone numbers.

 Many local telephone companies provide billing services to long distance companies.
 This means that a customer’s telephone bill may include charges from multiple companies for local as well as long distance charges.
 The charges may include “local” long distance calls made within the state as well as charges for “1+” long distance calls made between states or internationally.
 Make sure that the name of your selected long distance carriers appear on your bill.

-- PICC (Presubscribed Inter-exchange Carrier Charge).
 This charge is no longer a common charge of long distance companies.
 Also called the Carrier Line Charge or the Presubscribed Line Charge, it used to be collected by long distance companies and remitted to local carriers for access to the local network following a customer’s selection of a particular long distance company.
 However, the FCC now allows local carriers to charge customer directly as to residential and single business lines (see Federal Subscriber Line Charge or Federal Access Charge, above) which means that there is no reason for a long distance company also to charge a PICC charge.
-To ensure that they are not being double-billed, consumers may wish to seek confirmation from their chosen long distance providers that they are not being charged a PICC charge, either separately or bundled with another charge.
+Check your bills and contact your long distance provider to ensure that you are not being charged a PICC charge, either separately or bundled with another charge.

 St. Paul, MN 55101